 Additional indications and symptoms are:

-Blurred vision and a strong headache that appears out of nowhere might be symptoms of a stroke.
+Blurred vision and headache that appear out of nowhere might be symptoms of a stroke.
 Other signs of a transient ischemic attack (TIA) or mini-stroke include headache and blurred vision.
 More than 700,000 Americans in the US get a stroke each year.

 Other stroke warning signs and symptoms include: